-Her fresh, fair face glowed like a pink rose between the dark lustre of her sables, and the frame of soft hair which repeated, with the softness of an echo, the sables’ colouring of mingled brown and black.
-The white, wintry sunshine struck through the window of the railway carriage and made jewels of her blue, Irish eyes.
+Her fresh, fair face glowed like a pink rose between the dark lustre of her sables and the frame of soft hair which repeated, with the softness of an echo, the sables’ colouring of mingled brown and black.
+The white, wintry sunshine struck through the railway carriage window and made jewels of her blue, Irish eyes.
 Railway rug and Gladstone, muff, and handbag were grouped about her.
 On the blue cushion at her side lay a sheaf of papers and reviews freshly reaped from the bookstall.
 On her green cloth lap lay a great bunch of violets.

 “They will be companions,” said the man who stood at the carriage door.
 “Don’t let them talk too much, or they will bore you.”

 “These might if they did their duty and spoke of me.”

 She laughed, but she did not look at him.